MeheheCedy22/unofficial-fiit-stu-thesis/README.md

 ## Contributing

 If you want to help with perfecting this template, feel free to create an issue or a pull request.
-Hopefully all issues that need to be fixed are listed in the [TODO.md](TODO.md) file.
+Hopefully all tasks that need to be implemented are listed in the [TODO.md](TODO.md) file.

 ## Credits